aott33/FinanceTracker/README.md

-Finance Tracker\n
-Takes a CSV file and uploads it to a database
+Finance Tracker - Takes a CSV file and uploads it to a database